 Cross-referencing your organic keyword research with paid advertising data can also help uncover new opportunities and fill gaps.

 Don’t ignore long-tail queries.
 While they may have lower search volume, you could be missing out on extremely targeted audiences that are ready to buy.

-Setting a solid foundation for your website involves resolving any technical issues that may diminish your organic keyword visibility.
+The structure of your website plays a big role in SEO.
+Set a solid foundation for yours by resolving any technical issues that may diminish your organic keyword visibility.

 Site pages should be both easily found and navigated by search engines and users.

 If your website is difficult for users to navigate and search engines to crawl, your keyword rankings will likely be negatively impacted.

 And, vice versa – if your website is intuitive for both users and Google, your rankings are bound to see positive increases.

 Make sure that your site has a solid website structure, fix any broken links, and resolve any duplicate content issues.

 Conducting a thorough technical SEO audit is necessary to ensure all priority technical issues are addressed.